csesoc/constitution/README.md

               reports, and constitutional amendments, shall be forwarded to Arc within ten (10) business days of the Handover Meeting; and
         5.1.7 Each full member is entitled to one vote.
-    5.2 EXTRAORDINARY GENERAL MEETINGS
+        5.1.8 Use BitBucket instead of GitHub for constitution changes 5.2 EXTRAORDINARY GENERAL MEETINGS
         5.2.1 There shall be Extraordinary General Meetings as the Executive sees fit or as petitioned under section 5.2.4.